 Release Date: 10/30/2007

 Recommended Audience: Adult

-While the book mentions real life places I really hated this and it took away from the fantasy part of the book.
-When the characters talk about LA, cops, taxis, and so on it just draws you out of that fantasy mind set and I hate that.
+While the book mentions real-life places I really hated this and it took away from the fantasy part of the book.
+When the characters talk about LA, cops, taxis, and so on it just draws you out of that fantasy mindset and I hate that.
 The book is very shallow and not very deep because of how uneventful it all is.
 In 300 pages you read about a 6 chapter long sex scene (the book is very graphic and explicit), about 7 chapters of talking, 2 chapters of more sex, then the final which is a mediocre battle of goblins, the wild hunt, and naked fairy people.
 Yes, through the whole novel most of the characters are nude and even fight nude.
 Sound cheesy?
-It kind of does, but for while it lasts it’s entertaining, but if you prefer toned down sex scenes stay away because this is probably the most explicit I have ever read in any book.
+It kind of does, but while it lasts it’s entertaining, but if you prefer toned-down sex scenes stay away because this is probably the most explicit I have ever read in any book.

 Overall Mistral’s Kiss offers a quick flash of fantasy fun and a unique twist on using sex with magic, but overall the book feels uneventful and shallow in a sea of sci-fi/fantasy novels.
 I thought it was entertaining and interesting with some well-developed characters, but the overall plot and the world felt small.